aneeshkandi14/ascon-hw-public/README.md

 - [Testbench for testing the implementation](https://github.com/aneeshkandi14/ascon-hw-public/tree/main/testbench) (testbench)

 ## Hierarchy of Verilog Modules
-This hierarchy is with respect to the [AEAD](https://github.com/aneeshkandi14/ascon-hw-public/tree/main/hdl/encryption%2Bdecryption) configuration.
-The other configurations: [Encryption + Tag Generation](https://github.com/aneeshkandi14/ascon-hw-public/tree/main/hdl/encryption), [Decryption + Tag Verification](https://github.com/aneeshkandi14/ascon-hw-public/tree/main/hdl/decryption) and [Ascon Hash](https://github.com/aneeshkandi14/ascon-hw-public/tree/main/hdl/hashing) follow the same hierarchy.
+The following hierarchy is with respect to the [AEAD](https://github.com/aneeshkandi14/ascon-hw-public/tree/main/hdl/encryption%2Bdecryption) configuration.
 - [`Ascon`](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/hdl/encryption%2Bdecryption/ascon.v) is the top module containing the bit-wise wrapper and unwrapper modules.
 The unwrapper sends the data to the module `FC`.
 - [`FC`](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/hdl/encryption%2Bdecryption/fault_countermeasure.v) module connects to the subsequent appropriate modules according to the parameters - `TI` and `FA`.
 If parameter `FA` is set to 1, then the process is triplicated, followed by the majority operation.
 The respective threshold processes are called if the TI parameter is set to 1.
 - [`Encryption_ti`](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/hdl/encryption%2Bdecryption/ascon_encryption_ti.v), [`Decryption_ti`](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/hdl/encryption%2Bdecryption/ascon_decryption_ti.v), [`Encryption`](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/hdl/encryption%2Bdecryption/ascon_encryption.v) and [`Decryption`](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/hdl/encryption%2Bdecryption/ascon_decryption.v) modules, called by the `FA` module, contain the ASCON FSM for encryption and decryption with or without threshold.